-If your post is very long include a clickable table of contents.
-This enhances user experience.
+If your post is very long & includes a clickable table of contents, this enhances user experience.

 A master stroke in the body is to use examples.
 Illustrations help readers get your point fast.
 The word illustration is derived from two Latin words ‘illustrāre’ and ‘lustrāre’.
 They mean to make light, explain, or brighten.
 So then, illustrations are windows of your post, they let the light of understanding in.

 Great examples are often the difference between a good and an excellent post.

 - Come up with 3 to 5 subheads that form the outline for the rest of your post.

 - Write out the points under your subheads.